Hospital (Parking Charges and Business Rates) Bill

 Overview

-This bill aims to abolish car parking charges at NHS hospitals in England and exempt NHS hospitals from paying business rates.
-It mandates the Secretary of State to ensure the abolition of charges and outlines a process for achieving this, including dealing with existing contracts.
-The bill also includes provisions for reporting on progress and funding.
+This Bill aims to abolish car parking charges at NHS hospitals in England and exempt NHS hospitals from paying business rates.
+It mandates the Secretary of State to ensure that no charges are levied on patients and visitors for parking, and requires NHS Trusts to implement this change within three months of the bill passing.

 Description

-The bill has two main parts.
-Firstly, it makes it the duty of the Secretary of State to ensure that NHS hospitals in England cease charging patients and visitors for car parking.
-Existing charges must be abolished within three months of the bill passing, except where contractual obligations prevent immediate action, in which case abolition must happen at the earliest opportunity (contract end or next review).
+The bill makes it the duty of the Secretary of State to ensure NHS hospitals in England do not charge patients and visitors for parking.
+Existing charges must be abolished within three months of the bill becoming law, with exceptions for pre-existing contracts, which must be addressed at their next review or conclusion.
 Future charges are also prohibited.
-Importantly, the bill doesn't require hospitals to reduce parking spaces.

-Secondly, the bill amends the Local Government Finance Act 1988 to exempt NHS hospitals from paying business rates.
-This exemption applies to buildings that are solely NHS hospitals or used solely for the operation of an NHS hospital.
+The bill amends the Local Government Finance Act 1988 to exempt NHS hospitals from paying local non-domestic rates.
+This exemption applies to buildings used solely as hospitals or in connection with hospital operation.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State in implementing the Act, and any increases in sums payable under other Acts as a result of this Act, will be paid out of money provided by Parliament.
-Specific figures are not provided in the bill text.
+The bill will require government funding to cover any expenditure incurred by the Secretary of State in implementing the changes and any increases in sums payable under other Acts as a result of this legislation.
+Specific figures are not provided in the bill itself.

 Groups Affected

-• Local Authorities: Will receive less revenue from business rates from NHS hospitals.
+- Local authorities: Will lose revenue from business rates previously paid by NHS hospitals.

 Powered by nyModel